About Our Artist Instructors

 Kerry Kim regards drawing as a vehicle for exploration of chaotic visual reality while he does not imbue his works with symbolism, nor does he merely record what he sees.
 Rather, he draws out the structural movement within the human form, thus conveying thoughts and emotions that otherwise could not be elucidated.
 Kerry graduated from Ontario College of Art and Design in 1981 and studied old master drawings in Florence, Italy.
 He taught drawing and painting at the Art Gallery of Ontario, Dundas Valley School of Art, Sheridan College, Centennial College and Ontario College of Art and Design.
 He is presently the director of Mississauga Valley School of Art.
 Kerry's works have been represented through many group and solo shows.

 Bogdan was born in Romania and has been living in Toronto since 1994.
 After graduating from Sheridan College's Classical Animation program, he worked in the animation world in various roles including animator, designer, concept artist, storyboard artist and art director.
 Bogdan also studied at OCAD University and the University of Toronto.
 Since 2010 he works as a drawing and painting instructor in the Faculty of Art at OCAD University.
 Bogdan has exhibited his work in Canada, Italy, Romania, Germany and the US.
-He is represented by Neubacher Shor Contemporary Gallery in Toronto.
-Visit Bogdan's website at www.bogdanluca.com.
+He isrepresented by Neubacher Shor Contemporary Gallery in Toronto.

 Brian Piitz lives and works in Toronto.
 He graduated from Ryerson Polytechnic in 1986.
 Since 1984, he has exhibited in solo and group shows nationally and internationally.
 His work was included in the touring exhibitions Persistent Documents (1995-2000), The Pressing of Flesh (1993-1995) and The Body-Le Corps (1993-1994).
 He was a founding member of the Blanket Artist Collective and the Phoebe Street Project.
-Piitz has been an instructor of photography since 1999 and is presently a photography studio instructor at York University.
+Piitz has been an instructor of photography since 1999 and presently he is a sessional instructor at York University.

 Lauren McKinley Renzetti